-This request is to elevate and existing program from specialty to concentration.
+This request is to move our existing specializations to formal concentrations.
 This program has been in operation for some time, this proposal is intended to elevate from specializations to concentrations.
 Please see our outcomes report from our 2018-2019 assessment information.
 During the 2008 recession, our faculty dwindled to the point that we lost CACREP accreditation due to low FTE numbers.
 Our program has been building back student numbers to a consistent 20 admitted and graduated per year, per specialty, for a total of 80 and in accordance with accreditation standards including FTE requirements set by CACREP for which we are seeking re-accreditation.
 Rehabilitation Counseling has maintained CORE accreditation which merged with CACREP in 2017, therefore it is our one accredited program.